Links

 As log events are ingested, the indicators field in their corresponding schema identifies which fields should have their values extracted into p_any_ fields, which are appended to and stored with the event.
 The table below shows which p_any_ field(s) data is extracted into, by indicator.

 When constructing a custom schema, you can use the values in the Indicator Name column in the table below in your schema's indicators field.
-Each of the rows (except for aws_arn_only, hostname, net_addr, and url) corresponds to a value in Indicator Search's Field dropdown.
+Each of the rows (except for hostname, net_addr, and url) corresponds to a "Panther Fields" option in Search.
+You may want to map certain event fields to Core (UDM) Fields, in addition to Indicator Fields.
+Learn more in Core Fields vs. Indicator Fields.

-Note that field name/value pairs outside of the fields in the table below can be searched with Indicator Search's Simple Search functionality—though because those fields have not been mapped to corresponding ones (with different syntax) in different log sources, only matches from log sources containing the exact field name searched will be returned.
+Note that field name/value pairs outside of the fields in the table below can be searched with Search's key/value filter expression functionality—though because those fields have not been mapped to corresponding ones (with different syntax) in different log sources, only matches from log sources containing the exact field name searched will be returned.

 Indicator Name